-- (a) Use warranties of data only when you meet both of the following conditions: - (1) You decide the use of a warranty is in the Government's interest. - (2) The contracting director concurs in your decision. - (b) The technical or specification manager has responsibility for developing any warranties of data.
+- (a) The contracting officer shall use warranties of data only when both of the following conditions are applicable: - (1) Use of a warranty is in the Government's interest and is documented; and - (2) The contracting director concurs with the decision. - (b) The contracting officer shall consult with the technical or specification manager responsible for developing any warranties of data.